george-hawkins/mini-quad-2023/purchases.md

 TODO: see what revisions you get of FC and ESC - the pictures show v2.1 for the FC and v1.5 for the ESC.
 Hopefully, the actual FC version is 2.2 and the ESC version is 1.9:

+The ESC version was 1.7 and the FC was version 2.1, i.e the original version with the 1.5A BEC rather than the 2.2 one with a 3A BEC.

 * [Kakute H7 version differences](https://docs.holybro.com/fpv-flight-controller/kakute-h7-version-difference).
 * [ESC current sensor scale](https://docs.holybro.com/esc/current-sensor-scale).